BearcatResidentConnect/BRC/README.md

 ### Project descrption:

-Project description:
-Our project aim is to provide temporary and permanent accommodation for those who are new to the university by using our application they can search for temporary and permanent accommodation based on their requirements in the application we will show what all are temporary and Permanent accommodation available nearby college and they can approach the person who posted the accommodation details through mobile or email.
-By using this application we can search nearby college rental accommodation details like Horizons and users can download the rental application document we will provide the rental accommodation website link in the application so the user navigates to the respective website and submit the rental application.
+`Our project aim is to provide temporary and permanent accommodation for those who are new to the university by using our application they can search for temporary and permanent accommodation based on their requirements in the application we will show what all are temporary and Permanent accommodation available nearby college and they can approach the person who posted the accommodation details through mobile or email.
+By using this application we can search nearby college rental accommodation details like Horizons and users can download the rental application document we will provide the rental accommodation website link in the application so the user navigates to the respective website and submit the rental application.`

 ### Devloping With